-Books may be borrowed whenever the Library is open.
+Books may be borrowed whenever the Library is open, but no books will be issued within 15 minutes of closing time.
 Borrowers should write their name and address clearly and legibly on the book card of each book and present book and card at the exit for stamping.
 The address should be that to which any notices should be sent.
 The desk assistant will stamp the book with the date on which it is to be returned.